Eating Disorders Program

 Individual Eating Disorder Treatment

-For adults with Anorexia Nervosa, Bulimia Nervosa, Binge Eating Disorder, Avoidant Restrictive Food Intake Disorder, and Other Specified Feeding or Eating Disorders, CCI offers a treatment program called Cognitive Behaviour Therapy (CBT).
+For adults with Anorexia Nervosa, Avoidant Restrictive Food Intake Disorder, and Other Specified Feeding or Eating Disorders, CCI offers a treatment program called Cognitive Behaviour Therapy (CBT).
 The focus of CBT is on the ‘here and now’, and involves working to change the behaviours and thoughts (cognitions) that keep your eating disorder going, even though you are likely to feel very anxious about making these changes.
 In treatment you will actively work on managing your anxiety so that you can work towards recovery from your eating disorder with your therapist.
 Treatment is time-limited and involves regular weekly attendance.
 In the first phase of treatment you will focus on developing normal eating habits and working to achieve and maintain a healthy weight for you.
 To help you do this, there are a number of essential treatment components.
 These include: being weighed each week and reviewing your weight with your therapist; monitoring your eating and associated thoughts and feelings; and making changes towards normalising your eating and weight.
 In the middle phase of treatment, we focus on addressing the fears and beliefs that may be keeping the eating disorder going.
 The final phase of treatment focuses on relapse prevention and maintaining the changes you have made.
 As CCI forms part of the public mental health system, the service we offer is free; and as a result there is an associated wait list.
 If you are interested in attending group or individual treatment at CCI for your eating disorder, please ask your GP or psychiatrist to refer you to our service.

 For more information, see the information sheets and brochures below: